 I’m grateful for that time with my parents.
 I was able to finish paying off my debt and get a fresh launching pad.
 More importantly, I faced and slayed some childhood demons.
 As a result, my family bond is stronger.
 People can change if they are willing and able to be honest with themselves and others.

 Finally, I’ve learned that valleys are where the real growth occurs.
-It’s the hard stuff that has chiseled me into the woman I am today, and I am proud to be in recovery.
+It’s the hard stuff that has chiseled me into the woman I am today, and I getting sober has made me proud.

 Deanna blogs at RecoveringWomenWealth.com and writes specifically to women.
 If you or a loved one struggles with addiction, please send them her way!